 Unique Hikes During Fall in Sonoma County's Parks

 Sonoma County boasts some of the greatest leaf-peeping and best fall hikes in Northern California.
-Where else can you see acres of vineyards crowded with crimson leaves - all of it backdropped by mountains?
+Where else can you see acres of vineyards crowded with crimson leaves — all of it backdropped by mountains?
 Or hike in short sleeves through deciduous oak forests turned yellow and pale orange?
-Or wander through a drought-tolerant garden where, each autumn, yarrow, barberry, Russian sage, plumbago, and other plants reach their stunning yearly height of color?
+Or wander through a drought-tolerant garden where each autumn, the yarrow, barberry, Russian sage, and plumbago reach their stunning yearly height of color?

 The answer is simple: There is nowhere else like this.
 Period.